 \section{Introduction}

 The problem of manipulating highly deformable materials such as clothes and fabrics frequently arises in different applications.
 These include laundry folding~\cite{Miller:2011:AGA}, robot-assisted dressing or household chores~\cite{Kapusta:2016:DDH, Gao:2016:IPO}, ironing~\cite{Li:2016:MSS}, coat checking~\cite{Twardon:2015:ISC}, sewing~\cite{Schrimpf:2012:RSI}, and transporting large materials like cloth, leather, and composite materials~\cite{kruse2015collaborative}.
 Robot manipulation has been extensively studied for decades and there is extensive work on the manipulation of rigid and deformable objects.
-Compared to the manipulation of a rigid object, whose state can be completely described by a six-dimensional configuration space, the manipulation of a deformable object is more challenging due to its very high configuration space dimensionality.
+Compared to the manipulation of a rigid object, the state of which can be completely described by a six-dimensional configuration space, the manipulation of a deformable object is more challenging due to its very high configuration space dimensionality.
 The resulting manipulation algorithm needs to handle this dimensional complexity and maintain the tension to perform the task.

-Many techniques have been proposed for the automated manipulation of flexible materials.
-Some of them have been designed for specific tasks, such as peg-in-hole and laying down tasks with small elastic parts~\cite{bodenhagen2014adaptable} or wrapping a cloth around a rigid surface~\cite{berenson2013manipulation}.
-There is extensive work on folding laundry using pre-planned materials.
 One practical approach to dealing with general deformable object manipulation is based on visual servoing,~\cite{Alarcon:2013:MFV, Alarcon:2016:ADM}.
-At a broad level, these servoing techniques use the perception data captured using cameras and formulate a control policy mapping to compute the velocities of the robotic end-effectors in realtime.
+At a broad level, these servoing techniques use perception data captured using cameras and formulate a control policy mapping to compute the velocities of the robotic end-effectors in real-time.
 However, a key issue in these methods is to automatically extract key low-dimensional features of the deformable material that can be used to compute a mapping.
 The simplest methods use manual or other techniques to extract features corresponding to line segments or curvature from a set of points on the surface of the deformable material.
 In addition, we need appropriate mapping algorithms based on appropriate low-dimensional features.
 Current methods may not work well while performing complex tasks or when the model undergoes large deformations.
 Furthermore, in many human-robot systems, the deformable material may undergo unknown perturbations and it is important to design robust manipulation strategies~\cite{Gao:2016:IPO,Kruse:2015:CHR}.